markNZed/GPT-NeoX-Colab/README.md

 ## Acknowledgments

 - Special thanks to [EleutherAI](https://www.eleuther.ai/) for developing GPT-NeoX and providing the open-source community with invaluable tools and resources.
-- Thanks to [Weights & Biases](https://wandb.ai/) for providing excellent tools for experiment tracking.
+- Thanks to [Weights &amp; Biases](https://wandb.ai/) for providing excellent tools for experiment tracking.

 ---

 For further assistance in exploring the GPT-NeoX codebase, visit [SourceGraph GPT-NeoX](https://sourcegraph.com/github.com/EleutherAI/gpt-neox).